quantumlib/Cirq/docs/tutorial.md

 In this tutorial we will go from knowing nothing about Cirq to creating a [quantum variational algorithm](https://arxiv.org/abs/1304.3061).
-Note that this tutorial isn't a quantum computing 101 tutorial, we assume familiarity of quantum computing at aboutthe level of the textbook "Quantum Computation and Quantum Information" by Nielsen and Chuang.
+Note that this tutorial isn't a quantum computing 101 tutorial, we assume familiarity of quantum computing at about the level of the textbook "Quantum Computation and Quantum Information" by Nielsen and Chuang.
 For a more conceptual overview see the [conceptual documentation](table_of_contents.md).